CertCentral to issue GeoTrust and RapidSSL DV certificates from new intermediate CA certificates

-ICA certificate chain selection for public OV and EV flex certificates
+ICA certificate chain selection for public DV flex certificates

-We are happy to announce that public OV and EV certificates with flex capabilities now support Intermediate CA certificate chain selection.
+We are happy to announce that select public DV certificates now support Intermediate CA certificate chain selection:

-You can add an option to your CertCentral account that enables you to control which DigiCert ICA certificate chain issues your public OV and EV "flex" certificates.
+You can add a feature to your CertCentral account that enables you to control which DigiCert ICA certificate chain issues the end-entity certificate when you order these public DV products.

 Configure ICA certificate chain selection